KeTchUP42/flash/docs/manual/scenes/Scenes.md

- ## Scenes
+ ## What are engine scenes?

- All scenes are described in configuration files that describe all objects on the screen.
+ The ability to write configuration files scene is a feature of this small engine.
+Scenes serve for convenient description and editing of game levels from the list of prepared components.
+Game levels can be linked using different triggers.
- Scenes were mainly conceived to provide a convenient description of levels.
-Scenes can be linked together using different triggers.
+ If you are not familiar with the list of components, it is recommended to read their description in advance in the manual.

  **Simple level example:**